 The oTENTik sites are just like any other tenting campsite in Banff.
 They are usually in a well-treed location surrounded by other oTENTik sites.
 The oTENTiks are generously spaced apart and rarely feel too close together.

-You don’t need to bring a tent, mattresses or a camping grill to your oTENTik.
+You don’t need to bring a tent or mattresses to your oTENTik.
 But, outside of that, you’ll pretty much need to bring the rest of your typical Banff camping gear.

 One thing to note is that the provided oTENTik mattresses have a thick plastic cover on them.
-If you have kids or a partner who tosses and turns all night, the sound of a sleeping bag rubbing against the plastic mattress can get quite noisy (and let’s face it, irritating at 2am!).
-Light sleepers should consider bringing a thick blanket to place in-between the mattress and sleeping bag.
+If you have kids or a partner who tosses and turns all night, the sound of a sleeping bag rubbing against the plastic mattress can get quite noisy (and let’s face it, irritating at 2 am!).
+Light sleepers should consider bringing a thick blanket to place in-between the mattress and sleeping bag (or ear plugs!).

 We have a great post on essential Banff camping gear (coming soon).